Cosmos Validator Exporter

 slashing-params = true

-# Query for chain staking params/max validators count
+# Query for chain staking params/max validators count.
+Isn't used on consumer chains.

 staking-params = true